SMY:n etäkollokvio 17.4.2024

 Where to watch?

-The colloquium will be broadcast over Zoom on Wednesday, April 17, at 16:15.
-The Zoom link is:
+The colloquium was broadcast over Zoom on Wednesday, April 17, at 16:15.

-In addition there will be colloquium watch events at most Finnish universities' mathematics departments.
+In addition there were colloquium watch events at most Finnish universities' mathematics departments.
 See the list below for the location of your own department's event:

 • Aalto University: Hall M1 (Otakaari 1)